Corp-T/ML-project/README.md

 #  My Machine Learning Projects
-This is my ML projects for my learning people who want to use it as a learning guide. <br />
+This is my ML projects for my learning and people who want to use it as a learning guide. <br />
 I commented each line of code so you know how the code works.